GauravMohan1/Object_Tracking_API/README.md

 ## Documentation

-The following sections will explain how to install and interact with the Objectc Tracking Engine
+The following sections will explain how to install and interact with the Object Tracking Engine

 ## Installation
 We will be using Redis in this project.